TarekAS/bfs-pim-research/README.md

 # What is this?

 Project to benchmark DPU-accelerated Breadth-First Search.
+DPUs are tiny in-memory ARM processors.
+1 DPU is built into the RAM for every 64MBs, for a total of 2048 DPUs on a 128GB server.
+DPUs are used to accelerate specific memory-bound workloads up to x100.
+This project uses BFS as a demonstration of this capability.

 **Note:** Tested with `UPMEM DPU SDK 2020.3.x`.